-Token classification kind-of-tasks are NLP tasks aimed to divide the input text into words, or syllabes, and assign certain values to them.
-Think about giving each word in a sentence its gramatical category, or highlight which parts of a medical report belong to a certain speciality.
+Token classification kind-of-tasks are NLP tasks aimed to divide the input text into words, or syllables, and assign certain values to them.
+Think about giving each word in a sentence its grammatical category, or highlight which parts of a medical report belong to a certain speciality.
 There are some popular ones like NER or POS-tagging.

 '''

 record = rb.TokenClassificationRecord(

 text = "Michael is a professor at Harvard",

-tokens = token_list,
+tokens = ["Michael", "is", "a", "professor", "at", "Harvard"],

-Predictions are a list of tuples with all your token labels and its starting and ending positions prediction = [('NAME', 0, 7), ('LOC', 26, 33)], prediction_agent = "link or reference to agent",
+Predictions are a list of tuples with all your token labels and its starting and.

+eending positions

+prediction = [('NAME', 0, 7), ('LOC', 26, 33)],

+prediction_agent = "link or reference to agent",

-Annotations are a list of tuples with all your token labels and its starting and ending positions annotation = [('NAME', 0, 7), ('ORG', 26, 33)], annotation_agent = "link or reference to annotator",
+Annotations are a list of tuples with all your token labels and its starting and.

+eending positions

+annotation = [('NAME', 0, 7), ('ORG', 26, 33)],

+annotation_agent = "link or reference to annotator",

 metadata={ # Information about this record

 "split": "train"

 },

+)

+'''

+Text2Text record

+Text2text tasks, like text generation, are tasks where the model receives and outputs a sequence of tokens.
+Examples of such tasks are machine translation, text summarization, paraphrase generation, etc.

+'''

+record = rb.Text2Text(

+text = "Michael is a professor at Harvard",

+The prediction is a list of texts or tuples if you want to add a score to a

+prediction

+prediction = ["Michael es profesor en Harvard", "Michael es un profesor de Harvard"],

+prediction_agent = "link or reference to agent",

+The annotation a strings representing the expected output text for the given input

+...text

+annotation = "Michael es profesor en Harvard"

 )

 '''